-Practice Assurance Regulations – effective 1 July 2019
+Practice Assurance Regulations

 ICAEW practising certificate holders, member firms and firms with a contract for Practice Assurance are required to comply with the Practice Assurance Regulations.
 These set out how the Practice Assurance scheme operates.

 - The penalties are only applied with the consent of the member or firm.

-Referrals to the Investigation Committee
+Referrals to the Conduct Committee

-If a member/firm does not agree that a breach has occurred, or to the penalty proposed, as before, it has the right to request the matter is referred to the Investigation Committee.
-Serious matters are referred by the Practice Assurance Committee to the Investigation Committee to be dealt with in accordance with the Disciplinary Bye-laws.
+If the member or firm does not agree that a breach has occurred, or to the penalty proposed, as before, it has the right to request the matter is referred to the Conduct Committee.
+Serious matters are referred by the Practice Assurance Committee to the Conduct Committee to be dealt with in accordance with the Disciplinary Bye-laws.
 Practice Assurance penalties are not used for serious matters.